bzigterman/bzigterman.github.io/projects/weather.md

 - 35°
 - 28° dew point
-- Cloudy
+- Clear
-- 75% humidity
+- 76% humidity
-- 10 mph wind
+- 11 mph wind
-- 100% cloud cover
+- 24% cloud cover
 - 40 AQI 🟩
 - 0.22 inches of rain in the past 24 hours
 - 0.61 inches of snow expected in the next 72 hours